 - Black permanent marker, fine tip*

-- Markers, Stabilo brand recommended*
+- Markers, Stabilo brand*

 *The above product links are referrals.
 If you click through and take action, I’ll be compensated a small amount, at no extra expense to you.

-- Draw vertical lines on the sides.
+- Draw vertical lines on handrails.